rob10campbell/PRoPS-colloids_setup/07-Gelation-and-Shearing.md

 [Last Update: December 2021]

-These workflows were developed by Mohammad (Nabi) Nabizadeh.
+These workflows were developed by Mohammad (Nabi) Nabizadehi as part of his PhD thesis.
 This guide was compiled by Rob Campbell.
 <br>

-## Background

-For more background on these simulations, see the following papers:

-* Background on DPD
-	* "[Viscosity measurement techniques in Dissipative Particle Dynamics]" (2015)
-	* "[Dissipative particle dynamics: Bridging the gap between atomistic and mesoscopic simulation]" (1997)

-* Background on simulating colloidal gel rheology
-	* "[Microstructural Rearrangements and their Rheological Implications in a Model Thixotropic Elastoviscoplastic Fluid]" (2017)
-	* "[Time-rate-transformation framework for targeted assembly of short-range attractive colloidal suspensions]" (2020)
-	* "[Life and death of colloidal bonds control the rate-dependent rheology of gels]" (2021)

-[Viscosity measurement techniques in Dissipative Particle Dynamics]:https://doi.org/10.1016/j.cpc.2015.05.027
-[Dissipative particle dynamics: Bridging the gap between atomistic and mesoscopic simulation]:https://doi.org/10.1063/1.474784
-[Microstructural Rearrangements and their Rheological Implications in a Model Thixotropic Elastoviscoplastic Fluid]:https://doi.org/10.1103/PhysRevLett.118.048003
-[Time-rate-transformation framework for targeted assembly of short-range attractive colloidal suspensions]:https://doi.org/10.1016/j.mtadv.2019.100026
-[Life and death of colloidal bonds control the rate-dependent rheology of gels]:https://doi.org/10.1038/s41467-021-24416-x

 ## Overview

+Details [about simulating the gelation of colloidal particlese](/07-Gelation-and-Shearing.md#about-gelation-simulations) and [shearing a colloidal gel](/07-Gelation-and-Shearing.md#about-shearing-simulations) are described in separate sections, below.

 There are 7 steps to making a colloidal gel and shearing it:

-Gelation (see [About Gelation Simulations](/07-Gelation-and-Shearing.md#about-gelation-simulations) for details)

 [1]- [Run the gelation simulation](/07-Gelation-and-Shearing.md#1-running-a-gelation-simulation) (with a Python script using HOOMD-blue)

 [2]- [Check that the simulation](/07-Gelation-and-Shearing.md#2-checking-gelation) reached a quasi-steady state without errors

-[3]- \(*IF gelation was run in segments*) [Update the particle interaction lifetimes](/07-Gelation-and-Shearing.md#3-updating-lifetimes) across all gelation simulation restarts and combine any additional simulation data for analysis
+[3]- \(*IF gelation was run in segments*) [Update the particle interaction lifetimes](/07-Gelation-and-Shearing.md#3-updating-lifetimes) across all gelation simulation restarts and combine any additional simulation data needed for analysis

-Shearing (see [About Shearing Simulations](/07-Gelation-and-Shearing.md#about-shearing-simulations) for details)

 [4]- [Shear the gel](/07-Gelation-and-Shearing.md#4-running-a-shearing-simulation) from quasi-steady state (with a Python script using HOOMD-blue)